June 12, 2026

 Patagonia Thermals

-No matter what you think your tolerance level is for cold, I highly recommend taking tights for underneath your regular pants or fleece-lined leggings or long underwear.
+No matter what you think your tolerance level is for cold, I highly recommend taking tights for underneath your regular pants or thermal leggings or long underwear.
 I brought tights and long underwear.
 I’m not a leggings-wearing gal, and my default are typically jeans.
 Once in a while jeggings.
 If you don’t take enough, wash them in the sink.
 Europe is famous for having towel heaters in the bathrooms at hotels, and I took full advantage of drying items on the rack.
 The fleece-lined leggings were a recommendation from someone on the trip, so if you like leggings, this pair should do you well, and you won’t need anything over or under them.
 They are good as is.
 If you’re wondering what to wear at the European Christmas markets, put these high on the list.

 Wool Socks I Purchased at the Christmas Markets